Vivi55/NLP_practices/README.md

-# NLP_practices
+# Text mining-NLP
-## NLP demands the library of NLTK from python
+## NLP demands the library of _NLTK_ from python
-It is involved in the daily labs and assignments.
+It is involved in the daily labs and assignments, such as POS Tagging, TF-IDF and models.